 What’s new in the last mile delivery innovations for E-commerce?

 Fleet drivers, these days, are usually in the tense ‘eleventh-hour’ exam prep mode when they are set for delivery.
 With increasing complexities in last-mile deliveries, it is becoming challenging to fulfill deliveries on time.
 Insufficient technologies prevent E-commerce retailers from meeting fulfillment timelines.

 The need for efficiency in last-mile logistics operations is increasing with the rising density of deliveries.
-Last-mile delivery incurs a significant proportion of expenses in logistics.
-A small glitch in the last-mile delivery leads to loss of customer satisfaction.
-Thus maintaining efficiency standards is crucial to compete in the E-commerce market.
+Last mile delivery innovations incur a significant proportion of expenses in E-commerce logistics.
+A small glitch in the last-mile delivery leads to a loss of customer satisfaction.
+Thus maintaining efficiency standards is crucial to competing in the E-commerce market.

 Groundbreaking innovations are creating new standards of efficiency in the last-mile delivery.
 Hence, modern enterprises that are looking to enhance their efficiency of last-mile operations should ideally be looking to ride this innovation wave.

 Last mile delivery accounts for 41 percent of overall supply chain costs- Capgemini Research Institute, Last mile delivery executive survey, October-November 2018.

 What are the E-commerce Industry Last Mile Delivery Innovations in 2020?

 Here are the latest innovations that are changing the face of e-commerce last-mile deliveries: